Body Contouring & Plastic Surgery for removal of excess skin after Bariatric Surgery or other forms of Weight Loss.

 Prior to the surgery, you will be completely informed about the surgical techniques, what to expect and pre-surgery/post-operative care for this life-changing surgery.

-In addition to Dr Richard Maxwell and Dr Geoff Barnett, who specialise in Body Contouring Surgeries for post-weight loss patients, both Dr Douglas McManamny and Dr Tom Robbins are also highly-experienced with Body Lift surgeries for significant weight loss patients.
+In addition to Dr Richard Maxwell and Dr Geoff Barnett, who specialise in Body Contouring Surgeries for post-weight loss patients, both Dr Douglas McManamny and Our Specialist Team of Surgeons are also highly-experienced with Body Lift surgeries for significant weight loss patients.

 Our team of Bodylift Surgeons can operate as a team (or pair of surgeons) to reduce the duration of your operation(s), therefore making it safer and getting a better result.